 Writing and audio aren’t the only arts we enjoy.
-Our Random Acts of Art projects spread encouragement in various cities, and Joey’s sculptures, videos and paintings are often exhibited in galleries and at events.
-She occasionally crafts jewelry featuring natural semiprecious gemstones, antique paper, pewter, glass, shell and antique or vintage components.
-A portion of each sale goes to help kids or pets in need.
+Our Random Acts of Art project spread encouragement in various cities, and Joey’s sculptures, videos and paintings are exhibited in galleries and at events.

 Each sculpture begins with a research phase including interviews with people affected by the issue involved.
 Then I have to figure out how to make that information visual, staying true to the information I’ve gathered.
 My sculptures are made largely from repurposed and recycled materials.
 I think it’s important to show that durable, beautiful things can be made from these materials.
 A sculpture can take months to complete as it’s exacting work.
 The piece develops its own personality, and the final work is always a bit of a surprise. — Joey